Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Vicsek Model

-The error in the estimation is small for the equation of density $E \simeq 0.09306$, whereas for the polarity density, $E \simeq 0.3069$.
+The \NY{normalized} error in the estimation is small for the equation of density \NY{$\tilde{E}(n^*) \simeq 0.09306$}, whereas for the polarity density, \NY{$\tilde{E}(n^*) \simeq 0.2726$}.
 During the estimation process, the error suddenly decreases as in Fig.\ref{fig.error.num.terms.VM}(a) when the term $\nabla \cdot \mathbf{p}$ is included in the hydrodynamic equation for the density field.
 Additional terms do not improve the estimation, suggesting that $\nabla \cdot \mathbf{p}$ is the most relevant term in the density dynamics.
 Because the density flux is dominated by the flow of self-propelled particles in the Vicsek model, it is reasonable that the flux is proportional to $\mathbf{p}$.
 The coefficient of this term is $a_1 \approx 0.4$ in Eq.~\eqref{eq.Vicsek.density}, which is close to the speed of an individual particle $v_0 = 0.5$.
 On the other hand, the error in the hydrodynamic equation for the polarity density decreases in multiple steps, as shown in Fig.~\ref{fig.error.num.terms.VM}(b).
 The error decreases mostly by the four terms of $\nabla \rho,(\mathbf{p} \cdot \nabla)\mathbf{p}, (\nabla \cdot \mathbf{p})\mathbf{p}, \nabla |\mathbf{p}|^2$.
 Still, the error does not reach its minimum value.
-The additional four terms decrease the error further.
-Beyond $8$ terms, the error saturates and does not decrease further.
-This additional decrease of the error is due to the bulk terms, such as $\mathbf{p}, \rho \mathbf{p}, \eta \rho^2 \mathbf{p}, \eta |\mathbf{p}|^2 \mathbf{p}$.
+The additional \BR{ten} terms decrease the error further.
+Beyond \BR{$14$} terms, the error saturates and does not decrease further.
+This additional decrease of the error is due to the bulk terms, such as \NY{$ \eta \mathbf{p}, \eta\rho \mathbf{p}, \rho^2 \mathbf{p}, \eta \rho^2 \mathbf{p}, |\mathbf{p}|^2 \mathbf{p}, \eta |\mathbf{p}|^2 \mathbf{p}$, and the advection terms which have different dependence on $\eta$ with the first four terms.}.